tannerduve/zkflow/README.md

 - Soundness of boolean assertions
 - Correctness of basic arithmetic and logical compilation
 - Witness consistency during compilation steps
-- (Kleisli) homomorphism theorems for languages-as-term-algebras
+- (Kleisli) homomorphism theorem where languages are viewed as term algebras

 **Progress**:
 The proof is complete for basic cases (variables, literals, booleans) and partial for arithmetic and logical operations.
 A few hundred lines of proof are complete.
 The remaining control-flow cases (`ifz`, `inSet`, sequencing) are straightforward extensions.

 ---

 ## Circuit Visualization Pipeline

 zkFlow supports automatic visualization of compiled ZK circuits as directed graphs.